sarnyaia1/Angular-PWA-FireBase/README.md

 # Angular Exercise

-This is a base Angular Weather application updated to a PWA, and hosted by Firebase.
+This is a base Angular application updated to a PWA, and hosted by Firebase.

 ## First view